anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 the scope of this document.

-The use of YANG to define data structures, via the "sx:structure" extension {{RFC8791}}, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
+The use of YANG to define data structures, via the "sx:structure" extension {{RFC8791}}, is relatively new and distinct from the conventional use of
+YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
 For this reason, this security considerations section does not follow the template described